Nmap + Zenmap

 What is Nmap + Zenmap?

-Nmap + Zenmap is a powerful network management tool that enables administrators to scan, discover, and manage their network infrastructure.
-Nmap, also known as Network Mapper, is a free and open-source network scanning and management tool, while Zenmap is its official graphical user interface.
-Together, they provide a comprehensive suite of features that allow users to monitor, analyze, and troubleshoot their network.
+Nmap + Zenmap is a powerful network management tool that allows administrators to discover, scan, and monitor network devices.
+Nmap, short for Network Mapper, is a free and open-source network scanning and exploration tool, while Zenmap is its official graphical user interface (GUI).
+Together, they provide a comprehensive solution for network management, offering a wide range of features and capabilities.

-• Network Scanning: Nmap + Zenmap can scan networks to identify connected devices, operating systems, and open ports.
+• Network Discovery: Nmap can discover and identify network devices, including their IP addresses, operating systems, and open ports.

-• OS Detection: Nmap + Zenmap can detect the operating system and device type of connected devices.
+• OS Detection: Nmap can detect the operating system running on a network device, providing valuable information for system administration and security purposes.

 Installation Guide